-&lt;sup>3 The unit cost of water saved for this program varies year to year based on weather, observed water savings, the number of landscape surveys completed, and changes in program offerings and cost.
+3 The unit cost of water saved for this program varies year to year based on weather, observed water savings, the number of landscape surveys completed, and changes in program offerings and cost.

 After the student performs the audit and installs the water and energy-saving devices, affidavits signed by the parents are returned to the school, collected by the teacher, and forwarded to AMCG.
 This documentation allows AMCG to measure program implementation and quantify water savings that results from the program.
-RAP then prepares a final report for distribution to the participating agencies.
+AMCG then prepares a final report for distribution to the participating agencies.

-RAP reports that participation in the FY 2020-21 Water Wise School Education Program is expected to result in savings of over 73 AF of water over the next 10 years.
+AMCG reports that participation in the FY 2021-22 Water Wise School Education Program is expected to result in savings of over 74 AF of water over the next 10 years.
 In addition to helping member agencies save water, the Water Wise school education measure assists participating agencies in implementing the CUWCC Foundational Education Programs, which include Public Information and School Education, as well as the CUWCC Programmatic Best Management Practice that targets residential customers.
-In FY 2020-21, a total of 1,272 kits were distributed.
-This decrease is largely attributed to the COVID-19 pandemic as it prevented kits from being delivered when schools were shut down.
-Since the program's inception in FY 2005-06, a total of 40,766 students and teachers have participated in the Water Wise School Education Program.
-This yields an estimated total lifetime water savings of up to 6,273 AF.
+In FY 2021-22, a total of 1,621 kits were distributed.
+This rebound is largely attributed to schools becoming more receptive to additional programs as schools reopened following the COVID-19 pandemic.
+Since the program's inception in FY 2005-06, a total of 42,387 students and teachers have participated in the Water Wise School Education Program.
+This yields an estimated total lifetime water savings of up to 6,347 AF.
 See Table 4-4.